Who is Maria Ressa, journalist and Nobel Peace Prize laureate? | DW | 08.10.2021

 Her site, launched in 2012, is one of the most popular in the country.
 And her Nobel Peace Prize isn't the first award she has won for her work.

-Ressa has penned two books on the rise of terrorism in Southeast Asia, called "Seeds of Terror: An Eyewitness Account of Al-Qaeda's Newest Center" and "From Bin Laden to Facebook."

 Through Rappler, Ressa aims to combine professional journalism with citizen journalism and crowdsourcing.
-Her work with the outlet has led to the persistent harassment of Duterte supporters, especially on social media.
+Her work with the outlet has led to increased calls to hold Duterte accountable for reported human rights violations.

 In response, the government has taken several steps to shut down Rappler by charging Ressa and the publication with multiple counts of tax evasion as well as cybercrimes.